-No mentor support nor laboratory supplies are costs are allowed.
+No mentor support, laboratory supplies, or indirect costs are allowed.

 Award Duration: Three years

 Total Stipends: \$36,000 - \$60,000

 Total Award Maximum: \$165,000

 Annual payment will be made to the institution for disbursement to the students.
 Faculty sponsor and institution assume fiscal responsibility.
 The institution may supplement the award amount.
 The award does not constitute an employee-employer relationship between the student and the American Heart Association.
 Direct use of award funds to pay tuition is prohibited.